vinagr/vinagr.github.io/_teaching/2017-spring-wave-propagation.md

 location: "Auburn, Alabama"
 ---

-This course covers the fundamental concepts of wave propagation in solids.
+This graduate level course covers the fundamental concepts of wave propagation in solids.

 Course description
 ===